 JR Toyama Station ⇒ Tateyama Kurobe Alpine Route ⇒ JR Nagano Station

-Tateyama Kurobe Alpine Route (立山黒部アルペンルート) is a scenic route that goes through the Japanese North Alps connecting Toyama Prefecture and Nagano Prefecture.
+Tateyama Kurobe Alpine Route (立山黒部アルペンルート) is a scenic route that traverses the Japanese Northern Alps, connecting Toyama Prefecture and Nagano Prefecture.
 It is also known as the Roof of Japan.
-This spectacular route is mostly known for a magnificent 20-meter snow corridor that can only be experienced in limited spots in the world.
-But we believe the best season for visiting is autumn, especially if your home country snows during winter.
+This spectacular route is best known for a magnificent 20-meter snow corridor that can be experienced at only a few spots in the world.
+But we believe the best time to visit is autumn, especially if your home country has snow in winter.

-Those who have purchased an advance ticket for the route can exchange their voucher for the actual ticket when the train arrives at Dentetsu Toyama Station (電鉄富山) or Dentetsu Tateyama Station (立山駅).
+Those who have purchased an advance ticket for the route can exchange their voucher for the actual ticket at Dentetsu Toyama Station (電鉄富山) or Dentetsu Tateyama Station (立山駅).

 As you only have a day to explore the Tateyama Kurobe Alpine Route, we suggest you go straight up to Murodo (室堂), as it is the main attraction on the whole route.
-The area will likely be covered by snow at this time, so remember to take enough warm clothes with you.
+The area will likely be covered in snow by late October, so remember to bring enough warm clothes.

-Then, as you start heading down the mountain, you will notice the color of the surrounding nature starts to become more vivid.
-From mid to late October, the color is the most beautiful at Kurobedaira (黒部平), Kurobeko Lake (黒部湖), and Kurobe Dam (黒部ダム).
+Then, as you start heading down the mountain, you will notice the colours of the surrounding nature become more vivid.
+From mid to late October, the colors are at their most beautiful at Kurobedaira (黒部平), Kurobeko Lake (黒部湖), and Kurobe Dam (黒部ダム).

 For more information about this scenic route, please refer to our Tateyama Kurobe Alpine Route article!